1cristeaste/Interactive-Auto-Thefts/README.md

 Data was pulled from the Toronto police site.

-Link for the app: https://stephanie-cristea.shinyapps.io/toronto_auto_theft_interactive/ Link for the Linkedin article I wrote about SHiny and this map: https://www.linkedin.com/pulse/power-shiny-toronto-auto-theft-data-stephanie-cristea/
+Link for the app: https://stephanie-cristea.shinyapps.io/toronto_auto_theft_interactive

+Link for the Linkedin article I wrote about Shiny and this map: https://www.linkedin.com/pulse/power-shiny-toronto-auto-theft-data-stephanie-cristea/

 (Was created Dec 2019 and published to my other, now abandoned, GitHub)